-Other great features include MIDI in for syncing to tempos provided by an external sequencer, human-voice count, and tap tempo.
+Other great features include MIDI-in for syncing to tempos provided by an external sequencer, human-voice count, and tap tempo.
 In short, this is a fantastic and very complete metronome for professionals.
-If you are a beginner or prefer a simpler metronome, you may want to look elsewhere.
+If you’re a beginner or prefer a simpler metronome, you may want to look elsewhere.

 Verdict: The BOSS DB-90 is one of the most enduring metronomes and comes loaded with features that can take your understanding of time to a new level.
-It is built with the quality and functionality that Boss is known for and is one of the best choices for professionals.
+It’s built with the quality and functionality that Boss is known for and is one of the best choices for professionals.

 A compact and affordable metronome for beginners.

 This metronome is a good option for beginners looking to work on their sense of time.
 It offers time signatures up to 17 beats per measure and comes in a compact and sturdy form factor.

 The Boss DB-30 Dr. Beat metronome easily fits on most pockets and features a great variety of rhythm patterns and time feels.
 This clip-on metronome also features a tuner and is well-built with proven Boss quality.

 We loved how compact and intuitive the DB-30 is to use.
 In our tests, we went through the nine rhythm types and 24-beat variations that this versatile metronome offers.
 We particularly liked some of the odd time and clave patterns, letting us work on our Latin repertoire and techniques.